nateforsyth/nateforsyth.github.io/aboutme.md

 ### what else is there?

 I absolutely love the outdoors, though opportunities are getting harder to come by as I get busier and busier - playing 4 years of catch up ya know?
-I love mountain biking, martial arts and rugby league, and travel as often as I can.
+I love going mountain biking, and although I no longer practice them, actively follow the worlds of martial arts and rugby league, and travel as often as I can.

-I enjoy all facets of technology, and enjoy winding down after a long day with a couple of beers and a session in VR.
+I enjoy all facets of technology, and winding down after a long day with a couple of beers and a session in VR is what I call "a great way to end a challenging day".